eskousbol/eskousbol.github.io/README.md

-The HTML documentation for a personal website hosted on GitHub.
+The HTML documentation for a personal/professional website hosted on GitHub.